 This use case focuses on analysing the planning and investment phases for electrification of ferries, particularly with regard to technical solutions and procurement processes, in the BSR harbour cities of Rostock, Gdansk and Oslo.

-Due large planning circles and investment volume, demonstration actions are not possible within the BSR electric framework.
-But the ferry connection linking Gehlsdorf with Rostock-Kabutzenhof (operated by antaris, AO 10) is due for an overhaul during the next years, and an e-ferry may present a feasible alternative.
-Likewise, the first of the ferries in Oslo could be electrified in the coming years.
+Due to large planning cycles and investment volume, demonstration actions are not possible within the BSR electric framework.
+However, the ferry connection linking Gehlsdorf to Rostock-Kabutzenhof (operated by antaris, AO 10) is due for an overhaul in the next years, and an e-ferry may present itself as a feasible alternative.
+Likewise, other ferry connections in the BSR could be electrified in the coming years.
 The City of Oslo is a frontrunner in this respect.
 The 5 smaller passenger ferries that travel between Oslo Harbour and the small islands in the inner Oslo Fjord will be new, zero emission vessels from November 2021.
 The high-speed passenger boats that traffic a bigger part of the Oslo Fjord will be new, zero emission vessels from 2024.

 With these prospects and progress in mind, project partners analysed possible technologies for electric ferries, charging infrastructure, policy and procurement regulations.

 In the case of Rostock, the ferry that is currently in use has a diesel combustion engine.
 It needs to be replaced as it is over 25 years old.
 Both the expected repair costs, the current operation costs and the higher environmental standards require an electrically operated ferry.
 As part of the BSR project, project partner ATI Küste supported the city in the run-up to the use case implementation through analyses, expert advice, networking and workshops with various stakeholders.
 Examples of these are the local port authority, ship operators, ship builders and the Department for Environment and Transport in Rostock.